catherinehulshof/catherinehulshof.github.io/README.md

 Overview

-This workshop is built from the Carpentries lessons.
+This workshop is built from the Carpentries lessons and designed for the Scientists in Parks program.
 The Carpentries' aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop uses a tabular ecology dataset and teaches data cleaning, management, analysis and visualization.
+This workshop uses a tabular ecology dataset and teaches data cleaning, management, analysis, and visualization.
 There are no pre-requisites, and the materials assume no prior knowledge about the tools.

 The workshop uses a single tabular data set that contains observations about adorable small mammals over a long period of time in Arizona.

 [Setup and installation](setup.md)

-Data download

 Overview of the lessons: